SDI Video Streaming – Design Challenges

 - 3G-SDI carries 1080p videos with a data rate of 2.97Gbps

-- Dual – SDI Video Stream carries two independent HD video streams in a single link.
+- Dual – SDI Video Streaming carries two independent HD video streams in a single link.
 This results in a data rate of 2.97Gbps

 - HD-SDI carries High Definition videos with a data rate of 1.485Gbps

-Mistral offers Design Services for a wide range of Video Streaming applications.
-One of our recent designs involved SDI video (transmit and receive), both working at 3G data rate.
+Mistral offers Design Services for Video Streaming applications.
+One of our recent designs involved SDI Video Streaming (transmit and receive), both working at 3G data rate.

 *Published in EE Times India